vicbul/gcdproject/CodeBook.md

 This is a code book document that describes the variables, the data, and any transformations or work performed to clean up the data provided for this project on the Coursera project section of Getting and Cleaning data course (getdata-008).
 This document follows the guidelines provided there, dividing the process, and hence the code, in five steps until reaching the totality of the script requested (*run_analysis.R*):

+Some additional libraries need to be loaded in order to run *"run_analysis.R"* script:

+    library(sqldf)

 **1. Merge the training and the test sets to create one data set:**

-Some additional libraries are needed to run the script:

-    library(sqldf)

 First of all the relevant data need to be read and stored as data frames on R environment.
-Assuming the zip file have been already downloaded and decompressed on the working directory, the files that need to be read are "*X\_test.txt*" and "*X\_train.txt*" both containig the measurements taken to all subjets while performing the activities estudied.
+Assuming the zip file have been already downloaded and decompressed on the working directory, the files that need to be read are "*X\_test.txt*" and "*X\_train.txt*" both containig the measurements taken for all subjets while performing the activities estudied.

     x_test <- read.table("UCI HAR Dataset/test/X_test.txt")
     x_train <- read.table("UCI HAR Dataset/train/X_train.txt")

-Merging the data frames by rows (*X\_train* at the bottom of *X\_test*) using rbind().
+Merging the data frames by rows (*X\_train* at the bottom of *X\_test*) using *rbind()*.

     x_all <- rbind(x_test,x_train)

 Now the two data frames are merged into one.
-However variables' names are missing.
+However columns names are missing.
 THe names are stored on a separate file named "*features.txt*", one variable name per line.
 Lets store in a variable only the variable names to use them as names for our dataframe:

     features <- read.table("UCI HAR Dataset/features.txt")[,2]
     names(x_all) <- features

 **2. Extract only the measurements on the mean and standard deviation for each measurement.**

 Here we are requested to take only the mean and standard deviation of all the measurement taken from the sensors.
-Accordinting to *"features_info.txt"* instructions, sensor signal variables are the following:
+Accordinting to *"features_info.txt"* instructions, sensor signal variable names are as follows:

 - tBodyAcc-XYZ*
 - tGravityAcc-XYZ*